 Consulting with an interior designer

-Using color visualization tools
+Using colour visualization tools

 These tools can give you a better sense of how the paint will look in your space and make it easier to narrow down your options.
 Some paint stores also offer augmented reality (AR) apps that use your smartphone’s camera to apply virtual paint to your walls in real-time.